jacksonohallo/javascript-exam-portal/README.md

 4)Click on Go live
 5)Initializing of git ,git add files,git commit and git push , 6)Publisihing of the project on Github using Github-pages.

+## Description

+This website has a landing page and a page linked to it. it is basically a logistic company named quick movers.